APH10/SbomLensAPI/README.md

 If the username and password are valid, the client will be logged in.

-If the username and/or password are not valid, the foloowing error will be returned
+If the username and/or password are not valid, the following error will be returned

 ```bash
 ERROR:apiclient.client:API error 401: {'message': 'Bad username or password'}